pacific-2020/pacific/README.md

 ## Output
 PACIFIC will output the following files (using default parameters):

-1. pacificoutput_$input.fa:
+1. pacificoutput_$input.gz:
-A fasta file with modified sequence headers from the input fasta file.
+A gzipped fasta file with modified sequence headers from the input fasta file.
 PACIFIC includes the prediction class and score in the header, as well as whether the sequences are discarded when run through the program (e.g. non-ACGT nucleotides/characters or short reads (<150bp)).

 For example, the following describes a sequence predicted to be of the Coronaviridae class with a prediction score of 0.97: